 DO YOU ACCEPT INSURANCE?

 We are In Network with Blue Cross Blue Shield & Blue Choice insurance PPO plans.
 We are considered out-of-network with some insurance providers, however using those benefits is simple.
 To use your out-of-network benefits, you pay the fee directly at the time of service and we will provide you with a monthly “Superbill” to submit to your insurance provider for reimbursement or we can submit directly to United Health Care, Aetna & Cigna.
 The reimbursement is paid directly to you.
 Please call your insurance provider for more information about coverage for my services.
 We are happy to help you complete any additional paperwork.
-Please visit the secton on this page (above) about using your out-of-network benefits.
+Please visit our Fees & Insurance page to learn about using your Blue Cross Blue Shield & Blue Choice insurance PPO plans or about using your out-of-network benefits.

 DO YOU PRESCRIBE MEDICATION?

 Therapists at Lincoln Park Therapy Group are not psychiatrists and therefore we do not prescribe medication.
 Research shows that in some cases medication can be valuable in combination with therapy.
 If your therapists believes that you could benefit from meeting with a psychiatrist, we can assist you by referring you to someone we trust in our network of referrals.